Terms and conditions – By entering this competition you agree to accept and be bound by these terms and conditions.

 Jury – The competition will be judged by five jury members who will seek to identify artists of excellent and original graphic short stories.
 The jury members’ decisions will be final and no correspondence will be entered into in relation to their decisions or the competition.

 Deadlines – The competition consists of two phases.

 In phase I, entrants submit the first page (ideally more than one panel) and a summary of the prospective story.
 Entries to phase I will be accepted until 15 December 2018.
 An international jury will select four finalists who will be invited to participate in phase II of the competition.
 They will be notified by e-mail in the week beginning 7 January 2019.

 In phase II, the finalists will be asked to present the complete 8-page graphic short story in A4 or A3 format in digital form and as flat work by 31 March 2019.

 The winner of the competition will receive €500.
-The prize will be awarded end of October at a ceremony at the Belgian Comic Center in Brussels, Belgium.
+The prize will be awarded in April at a ceremony at the Belgian Comic Center in Brussels, Belgium.

 Entry Specifications – Entrants are advised to retain a copy of entries.
 Entries can be with or without words, in black and white or colour, and fiction or non-fiction.
 Each entry must be:

 - an original work of which the entrant is the author (or joint author) which has not been previously professionally or commercially published and is not in breach of any third party right.

 - in phase I: submitted in digital form to firstname.lastname@example.org.